Kaushikbihari04/Kaushikbihari04/README.md

 - 👋 Hi, I’m @Kaushikbihari04
-- ✨ I m a freshmen , instrested to learn programming and hardware application
-- 👀 I’m interested in programming and learning electrical electronics stuffs
-- 👨🏻‍💻 I have already acquire a good aort of knowledge on C programming language!
+-  A freshmen , instrested to learn programming and hardware application -👨🏻‍💻 I have already acquire a good aort of knowledge on C programming language!
-- 🌱 I’m currently learning ->DSA with C programming language
+- I’m currently learning ->DSA with C programming language
-- ⚡ Fun fact:- this person is too coding enthusiast and interested in mastering a language. indirectly i want to be job ready within few years .
+- Fun fact:- this person is too coding enthusiast and interested in mastering a language. indirectly i want to be job ready within few years .